enweg/BayesFluxR-replication/README.md

 cloning the repository into another directory, you will have to adjust paths in this file.

+> [!NOTE]
+> All replication can also be done in a Docker container.
+This is the best way to
+> replicate all findings.
+For more information, please see the *USE-CONTAINER.md* file.

 **General Structure**

 The replication folder '~/BayesFluxR-replication' contains the following three folders: